Also known as: Banjo to Kazooie no Daibouken 2 (JP)

 Internal Filename Oddities

-- The animations of Banjo and Kazooie firing eggs forwards and backwards are internally named egg head and egg ass respectively.
+- The animations of Banjo and Kazooie firing eggs forwards and backwards is internally named egg head and egg ass respectively.
 The same goes for the animations of Kazooie firing eggs alone.

 - The Clockwork Kazooie is internally known as babykaz (Baby Kazooie).